abelardojarab/gputeachingkit-labs/Module3/VectorAdd/description.markdown

 Before starting this lab, make sure that:

-* You have completed all of Module 1 in the teaching kit
+* You have completed all of Module 2 in the teaching kit

 * You have completed "Device Query" lab

-* You have looked over the [tutorial](/help) document.

-* Chapter 3 of the text book would also be helpful

-# Instruction
+Local Setup Instruction

 Edit the code in the code tab to perform the following: